Frequently Asked Questions

 - In accordance with our local dog ordinances, dogs must be kept on leash and under your control at all times.

 - Please pick up after your dog.
 You may use scoop bags provided in our base areas and deposit them in appropriate trash receptacles.

 Out of safety concerns for our guests, employees, and resort property, Crystal Mountain Resort prohibits the operation of unmanned aerial systems, or aerial drones by the general public, including recreational users and hobbyists, without prior written authorization from the Resort.
 This prohibition includes drones for filming or videotaping, as well as any use by media or journalists operating above Crystal Mountain property.
-Please contact Joe Bolduc, Risk/Safety Manager 231-378-2000 ext.
-5702 if you have any questions or if you seek prior approval to operate any aerial drones.
+Please contact Joe Bolduc, Director of Risk Management and Resort Safety 231-378-2258 if you have any questions or if you seek prior approval to operate any aerial drones.
 Any authorized operation of aerial drones will be governed by Federal Aviation Administration rules and regulations, as well as policies established by Crystal Mountain Resort, which may include certification, training, insurance coverage and indemnification.

 No, sledding is prohibited at Crystal Mountain.

-Is there a post office?
 We do not have a post office, but any outgoing mail can be dropped off at the Front Desk.

 May I carry a firearm on the premises?